react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/material-top-tab-navigator.md

 #### `tabBarLabel`

 Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
 When undefined, scene `title` is used.
 To hide, see `tabBarOptions.showLabel` in the previous section.

-#### `tabBarButtonComponent`

-React Component that wraps the icon and label and implements `onPress`.
-The default is a wrapper around `TouchableWithoutFeedback` that makes it behave the same as other touchables. `tabBarButtonComponent: TouchableOpacity` would use `TouchableOpacity` instead.

 #### `tabBarAccessibilityLabel`